eclypse-org/eclypse/docs/source/overview/getting-started/index.rst

    .. grid-item::

       .. card:: 4.
-Define callbacks
+Define simulation workflow through events
-         :link: callbacks
+         :link: events
          :link-type: doc

-         **Callbacks** allow custom actions during the simulation, such as metric collection, event logging, or injecting logic.
+         **Events** allow custom actions during the simulation, such as metric collection, event logging, or injecting logic.
          They provide extensibility and observability to the simulation process.

    .. grid-item::